jovotech/jovo-framework/docs/02_cli/README.md

 ![jovo run command](../img/jovo-run.png "jovo run command")

-You can use the `jovo run` command to start the development server in your `index.js` file.
+You can use the `jovo run` command to start the development server in your `index.js` file, and then add the [Jovo Webhook](../03_app-configuration/02_server/webhook#jovo-webhook) as an endpoint to the respective developer consoles.

 Learn more here: [App Configuration > Server Configuration](../03_app-configuration/server).